CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_16S_Sanger.md

 * QIAGEN QIAquick PCR purification kit
 * 100% Ethanol

-## Step 1: Obtain genomic DNA

-* Extract DNA using QIAGEN DNeasy kit (bacterial protocol) or other method of bacterial DNA extraction.
-* Quantify DNA using the Qubit.

-## Step 2: PCR Amplify the full-length 16S rRNA gene

 * PCR Primers are as follows:

 | name | Sequence (5' -> 3') |